-This year, Diwali or Deepavali in Odisha will be celebrated on 14th November 2020 (Saturday).
-Kali Puja celebration will start from 14th November 2020 (Saturday).
+This year, Diwali or Deepavali in Odisha will be celebrated on 4th November 2021 (Thursday).
+Kali Puja celebration will also start from 4th November 2021.

 It is the festival of lights and has its own charm & style.
 Now-a-days there is not much difference in Diwali celebration in Odisha.

 Rows of oil lamps, candles and lanterns adorn the thresholds of all houses.
 Crackers are burst, sweets are relished and distributed.
 It is a ritual that calls upon the spirits of the family’s forefathers.